urbanbigdatacentre/webinar28-04-202/README.md

 1. webinar.pdf (presentation)
 2. openData.R (R script containing the examples of obtaining data)
 3. The html files are the maps created using the data obtained in 2
-4. london.R (R script containing the example of downloading, loading and combining London bikeshare trip data with covid restrictions dataset) *to be added
+4. london.R (R script containing the example of downloading, loading and combining London bikeshare trip data with covid restrictions dataset)

 ## Examples in openData.R ##
 Here we have three examples of traffic count (Brussels, Hull, Glasgow)